-A minimum of eighty-four (84) semester hours of course credit beyond the baccalaureate degree, which includes HIS 710, HIS 711 or 712, HIS 725, HIS 726, HIS 730, an additional 700-level course in European history, and two further courses at 600 level or higher, must be taken by all students.
-All doctoral students will take a qualifying examination during their second semester of residence.
+A minimum of eighty-four (84) semester hours of course credit beyond the baccalaureate degree, which includes HIS 710, HIS 711 or HIS 712, HIS 720, historiography courses (HIS 725, HIS 726, HIS 781, HIS 782) relevant to the student's major and minor fields, an additional 700-level course in the student's major area, two additional courses at the 600-level or higher, and twelve hours of Dissertation Research.
+All doctoral students will take a qualifying examination.
+A 3.0 GPA is required for graduation.